zng-ui/zng/TODO/_current.md

     - Test what happens when info is rebuild.
     - Implement visibility event properties.

+* Move `WidgetLayout` and other layout types out of widget::info.
 * Move `child` and `children` from app to container.
 * Decouple LAYERS into own crate?
 * Remove zero_ui_var::types?